goliveira/bibtex2html/README.md

     <!--DATE-->
     <!--LIST_OF_REFERENCES-->

-These placeholders will be replaced by the program, and the result will be written to the file `output.html`.
+The placeholders will be replaced by the program, and the result will be written to the file `output.html`.

 Alternatively, the following command prints the resulting HTML code to the standard output: